Loyalty program.

-ACCESS should not feel like a hidden rulebook.
-The experience can make tiers, privileges, invitations, and benefits easier to understand and easier to act on.
+ACCESS should not feel like a side group of benefits.
+The experience can also be tailored, unique, welcoming, and rewards easier to understand and use.

 Designing premium digital experiences for luxury fashion customers, connecting loyalty, private client service, concierge moments, internal tooling, and product execution.

-Farfetch sits at the intersection of product, fashion, logistics, boutique partnerships, brand expectations, editorial desire, and high-value customer service.
-The experience is not only an ecommerce.
-It is a network of high expectations.
+Farfetch is a mix of fashion, product, logistics, partnerships, brand, editorial, and top customer service.
+The customer experience it's a network of high expectations.

-This was the usual way of working and thinking during my time at Farfetch.
+Ways of working / thinking during my time here.

 Most times started the work wearing a service designer hat: what's around the benefits, the "top tier" lifestyle, also the teams supporting them, what about product and commercial teams translating business goals, and engineers into performance and behavior.